olivercodes/kueue-lab/README.md

 # Kueue Lab — schedule GPU jobs on a laptop (no GPUs required)

+Capstone Demo of GPU Scheduling, and AI Bonus content for my Workshops.

 **No GPUs needed.** We simulate them: each fake node advertises `nvidia.com/gpu` capacity, so the scheduler counts and places GPUs for real even though there's no hardware behind them.
 The GPUs are fake, but the scheduling is the real thing.